goran010/SmartRecipes/README.md

 Fetching Data from APIs:

--Making API requests using HTTP methods
+- Making API requests using HTTP methods
--Parsing and handling JSON responses.
+- Parsing and handling JSON responses.
--Integrating API data into the application and managing asynchronous data fetching.
+- Integrating API data into the application and managing asynchronous data fetching.